 Chapter 1: Introduction to joins

-In this chapter, you'll be introduced to the concept of joining tables, and explore the different ways you can enrich your queries using inner joins and self-joins.
+In this chapter, you'll get introduced to the concept of joining tables, and explore the different ways you can enrich your queries using inner joins and self-joins.
 You'll also see how to use the case statement to split up a field into different categories.

 Chapter 2: Outer joins and cross joins